-"Communication has been very thorough on maybe a weekly basis, providing updates not only on the pupil but on any involvement with the family, social work, other agencies etc." Feedback from pastoral care via headteacher A further, key feature of the approach is that it is flexible enough to bend to the particular characteristics of the community.
-For example, the team have developed issues-based partnerships/interventions in relation to drugs awareness, water safety and fire-setting, all of which have emerged as issues for children and young people in the area.
+A further, key feature of the includem approach is that it is flexible enough to bend to the particular needs of the community.
+For example, the team developed issues-based partnerships/interventions in relation to drugs awareness, water safety and fire-setting, all of which emerged as issues for children and young people in the area.
 The following case study provides an illustration.